-American Airlines pilots oppose Congressional extension for Boeing, demand upgrade
+American Airlines pilots oppose congressional extension for Boeing, demand upgrade

 In a blow to Boeing, the pilots union for American Airlines has come out strongly against granting the planemaker a deadline extension that would allow the 737 MAX 7 and MAX 10 models to enter service without a redesign of the cockpit system that alerts the crew when something goes wrong.

-The American pilots explicitly rejected Boeing’s argument that keeping the system the same as on prior 737 models would avoid potential pilot confusion and so be safer.
+The American pilots explicitly rejected Boeing’s argument that keeping the system the same as on prior 737 models would avoid potential pilot confusion and therefore would be safer.

-The Aircraft Certification, Safety and Accountability Act passed by Congress in December 2020 allowed an exemption from upgrading the crew alerting systems on any planes certified before the end of this year.
+The Aircraft Certification, Safety and Accountability Act passed by Congress in December 2020 allowed an exemption from upgrading the crew-alerting systems on any planes certified before the end of this year.

-Though the Federal Aviation Administration has already certified the earlier MAX models, the MAX 8 and MAX 9, with the legacy crew alerting system, the MAX 7 and MAX 10 won’t make that deadline.
+Though the Federal Aviation Administration has already certified the earlier MAX models, the MAX 8 and MAX 9, with the legacy crew-alerting system, the MAX 7 and MAX 10 won’t make that deadline.
 The Allied Pilots Association, or APA, representing the 15,000 pilots of American Airlines, opposes extending it.

 “We oppose any extension of the exemption and don’t agree with Boeing’s claim that pilots could become confused when moving from an airplane without the modern alert system to one that is equipped with it,” said APA President Capt.
 Edward Sicher.
 “Nothing could be further from our flight deck reality.”